7-Step Formula for Choosing the Right KPIs

 accounting terms: CAC formula

-To calculate your profit margin, we would almost always recommend using earnings before interest, taxes, depreciation and amortization – or EBITDA:
+To calculate your profit margin, one measure that is commonly used as a benchmark is earnings before interest, taxes, depreciation and amortization – or EBITDA:

 EBITDA = Net Income + Interest + Taxes + Depreciation + Amortization